research-software-collaborations/research-software-collaborations.github.io/pages/trainee_program.md

   * [Simulation methods](/simulation.html)
   * [Open science](/open_science.html)

+however other project proposals are encouraged.
 Follow the links for more details about each area.
 Expect projects to be software focused.
 Some projects will have a large focus on physics algorithms, others on computatonal methods.
 All aim to result in significant contributions to open source software and to build skills and knowledge as a result.

-{% comment %}
-Some old text to add back when we have projects
-The current
-  list of available proejcts can be found [here](http://research-software-collaborations.org/projects).
+A list currently open available ideas can be found [here](http://research-software-collaborations.org/projects).
-(which does not need to be among those listed on our projects page).
-{% endcomment %}

 ### How to apply
 There is no requirement to establish a research project before applying, however having a mentor and potential topic area of mutual interest is beneficial.
 Our program will match selected students with mentors and projects, however the number of co-mentor teams will be limited.
 If you have interest in one or more specific